caseyprovost/caseyprovostcom/_posts/2019-06-30-7-days-of-design-patterns-part-5.markdown

 categories: ruby,design-patterns
 ---

 Welcome back folks!
 I hope you have been enjoying the series on design patterns so far.
-Today I wanted to carve our some time to talk about **query objects**.
+Today I wanted to carve out some time to talk about **query objects**.
 Now you might say something like, "but ActiveRecord already has scopes!"..and you would be 100% correct.
 The problem is in the ease of use of scopes and their ability to chain.
 Take the following example:

 {% highlight ruby %}
 class IncomeReportController < ApplicationController